JMPerez/extendify/README.md

-# Extendify - A Google Chrome Extension to append a Spotify Play Button while you browse
+# A Google Chrome Extension that appends a Spotify Play Button to music sites

 This is a Google Chrome Extension that appends a Spotify Play Button to the website you are browsing if it detects references to tracks, albums or artists.